Nolan Jones Preview, Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 18th in the league with a collective 8.6 strikeouts per nine innings.
+- The Giants pitching staff is 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Giants' 4.09 team ERA ranks 13th across all MLB pitching staffs.
+- The Giants' 4.11 team ERA ranks 13th among all league pitching staffs.

-- The Giants give up the seventh-fewest home runs in baseball (155 total, 1.1 per game).
+- The Giants allow the eighth-fewest home runs in baseball (157 total, 1.1 per game).

-- Harrison makes the start for the Giants, his fourth of the season.
-He is 1-1 with a 4.70 ERA and 21 strikeouts through 15 1/3 innings pitched.
+- Webb (9-12) is going for his 10th win when he gets the starting nod for the Giants in his 30th start of the season.
+He has a 3.66 ERA in 187 2/3 innings pitched, with 173 strikeouts.

-- The left-hander last appeared on Sunday against the San Diego Padres, when he threw 5 2/3 innings, allowing six earned runs while giving up six hits.
+- His last appearance came on Monday against the Chicago Cubs, when the right-hander tossed 6 2/3 innings, surrendering three earned runs while allowing five hits.

-- In three games this season, the 22-year-old has amassed an ERA of 4.70, with 12.3 strikeouts per nine innings.
-Opponents are hitting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.